Massahgenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The command to list the directory boot content.
     . file /tmp/aimafile
 The script to print the type of the file named aimafile.
+    . ln -s /bin/ls ls
+The script create a symbolic link to /bin/ls, named __ls__.This symbolic link is created in the current working directory.